kimani-mbuguah/Currency-Converter/README.md

     * See [commit change]() or See [release history]()
 * 1.0
     * Initial Release

-## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

 ## Acknowledgments
 * Google Africa Scholarship Challenge.